 Another reason to work with an attorney is so that you have a more developed understanding of the law and the various requirements associated with filing a truck accident claim.

-One important element is the state’s statute of limitations.
+One crucial element to remember is the state’s statute of limitations.
 This is the limit on the amount of time you have to pursue damages.
 Per Texas Civil Practice and Remedies Code Section 16.003, you have two years from the date of your truck accident to file a claim; if you wait longer than two years, you will forfeit your right to damages.

-Call Our Texas Truck Accident Law Firm Today
+Call the Best Truck Accident Law Firm in Texas Today

 Our Texas truck accident lawyers at the law firm of Flores, Tawney & Acosta, P.C. are here to provide you with representation and support.
 We have the experience you’re looking for, and a track record of success.
-Please reach us today for your free consultation to get started.
+Please contact our office today for your free consultation to get started.